apache/druid/docs/operations/clean-metadata-store.md

 - compaction configuration records
 - datasource records created by supervisors

-If you have a high datasource churn rate, meaning you frequently create and delete many short-lived datasources or other releated entities like compaction configuration or rules, the leftover records can start to fill your metadata store and cause performance issues.
+If you have a high datasource churn rate, meaning you frequently create and delete many short-lived datasources or other related entities like compaction configuration or rules, the leftover records can start to fill your metadata store and cause performance issues.

-To maintain metadata store performance in this case, you can configure Apache Druid to automatically remove records associated with deleted datasources from the metadata store.
+To maintain metadata store performance in this case, you can configure Apache Druid to automatically remove records associated with deleted entities from the metadata store.

 ## Automated cleanup strategies
 There are several cases when you should consider automated cleanup of the metadata related to deleted datasources: